phac-nml/ncov-dehoster/README.md

 **Illumina** - Competitive mapping approach with bwa mem to remove human reads from the input fastq files while maintaining as many viral reads as possible

 **Nanopore Minimap2** - Competitive mapping approach based around removing human reads from either input fastq files or barcoded directories while maintaining as many viral reads as possible.
-Optional fast5 dehosting available in this pipeline as an additional argument
+Strict demultiplexing is recommended before running.
+There is optional fast5 dehosting available in this pipeline as an additional argument.

-**Nanopore Nanostripper** - Dual mapping approach based around [nanostripper](https://github.com/nodrogluap/nanostripper) and then subsequently [guppy](https://nanoporetech.com/nanopore-sequencing-data-analysis) to generate de-hosted, demultiplexed fast5 and fastq files from input fast5 files.
+**Nanopore Nanostripper** - Dual mapping approach based around [nanostripper](https://github.com/nodrogluap/nanostripper) and then subsequently [guppy](https://nanoporetech.com/nanopore-sequencing-data-analysis) to generate dehosted, demultiplexed fast5 and fastq files from input fast5 files.

-- *Currently* the nanopore nanostripper dehosting pipeline is still rough to run and probably will be for a while.
+- *Currently* the nanopore nanostripper dehosting pipeline is rough to run and probably will be for a while.
 For a full 96 sample run it takes 6+ hours to complete.
 You will also have to provide a path to the guppy environment(s), the nanostripper environment and the nanostripper tool itself with the following arguments to generate a completely dehosted run:
     - `--guppyGPU <path/to/guppyGPU/env>`
     - `--guppyCPU <path/to/guppyCPU/env>`
     - `--nanostripper_env_path <path/to/nanostripper/env`